youcongress/youcongress/README.md

 YouCongress is a non-profit and open-source platform that helps policymakers, journalists, companies, and citizens see what people actually want on AI-safety questions.
 You can vote directly or choose trusted voices to vote on your behalf, and every poll is enriched with verifiable, sourced quotes so positions are clear and accountable.

+# Why This Matters
+Forecasters ask "What will happen?"
+We ask "What should we do?" or "What would we love to happen even when unlikely?"
+Inspired by Scott Alexander's "Moloch" — the idea that misaligned incentives can push everyone toward outcomes nobody wants — YouCongress makes shared preferences visible and legible.
+By pairing direct voting, optional delegation, and sourced expertise, we offer a practical coordination tool: not binding referendums, but decision support that helps leaders choose policies aligned with public and expert values.
+Starting with AI safety.

 We're still shaping YouCongress, but you already can:
 - create a liquid-democracy poll
 - vote directly or delegate to trusted experts and public figures.
 When you don't vote, you'll follow the majority of your chosen delegates—unless you cast a direct vote.